ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

 3 10001.27  624.69 CAR-AR
 </pre>

-For interpretation: lower values of DIC indicate a better fit, and small differences between DICs are not to be given much weight.
+For interpretation: lower values of DIC indicate a better fit, and small differences between DICs are not to be given any weight.

 The CAR-only model looks similar to the AR-only model, while the CAR-AR model has considerably lower DIC than both of the others (a difference of at least -500, including a considerably smaller penalty term).
 We'll use the CAR-AR model for final section.